Money page

 The features that matter most

 The first requirement is an easy launch path.
-You need a platform that can create referral pages, referral links, forms, portals, or widgets without forcing the team into a slow build cycle.
+You need a platform that can create referral pages, referral links, referral codes, forms, portals, popups, emails, or widgets without forcing the team into a slow build cycle.
 But launch speed alone is not enough.
 Once the program is live, the platform has to preserve attribution and tell you when a referral has actually converted.

 That means qualification logic matters just as much as design.
 Can the platform mark referrals as successful based on a real payment, a CRM deal stage, a submitted form, an activation event, or another conversion milestone that matches your business?
 If not, your team will end up approving referrals manually or rewarding low-quality activity.